Nutritional Tips to Manage Digestive Issues in Runners

 Foods that contain highly concentrated carbohydrate solutions, fiber, protein, fat, and fructose are responsible for the worsening of GI symptoms.
 But there is a lack of complete understanding regarding this at present.

 Lastly, mechanical factors include posture and the impact that you endure during the prolonged running activity.
-The repetitive gastric jostling during running causes mechanical trauma to the gut and is likely responsible for lower GI problems such as flatulence and diarrhea.
+The repetitive gastric jostling during running causes mechanical trauma to the gut and is likely responsible for flatulence and diarrhea.
 The only known method to reduce these unwanted mechanical effects is by training and adapting to this stress over time.

-Nutritional strategies to treat GI issues in runners
+Nutritional strategies to treat GI issues/digestive issues in runners

-Following wise nutritional tips along with supplementation can aid in managing GI issues.
+Following wise nutritional tips along with supplementation can aid in managing digestive issues in runners.
 This could be as simple as avoiding heavy meals just before your run.
-Apart from this, you may consider implementing these ideas:
+Apart from this, you may implement these ideas:

 1. Supplement with probiotics